Mediterranean Diet Grocery and Shopping List

 - Make nut butters

-Tip: Keep different nuts in small bags or boxes and freeze them.
+Tip: Replace snacks high in saturated fat, such as chips or pastries, with nuts and seeds for better heart health.
+Keep different nuts in small bags or boxes and freeze them.
 They will remain fresh for a long time.

 Include these nuts and seeds in your grocery list: